 There are several technologies and concepts employed by cloud providers to achieve better utilization and efficiency than traditional computing.

 Most businesses have hard-to-predict, fluctuating resource requirements.
 The conservative approach of Infrastructure provisioning, which is to deploy servers, networking, and storage resources to handle the peak load, results in under-utilized resources.
-The Cloud Computing approach ensures allocation of resources according to demand.
-Those applications that require less number of resources can be consolidated on the same server.
-Thus, datacenters always maintain the active servers according to current demand, which results in low energy consumption than the conservative approach of over-provisioning.
+The Cloud Computing approach ensures the allocation of resources according to demand.
+Those applications that require fewer resources can be consolidated on the same server.
+Thus, data centers always maintain the active servers according to current demand, which results in low energy consumption than the conservative approach of over-provisioning.

-The Cloud providers serve multiple companies on same infrastructure and software.
-This approach not just reduces cost through economies of scale but is also more energy efficient than multiple copies of software installed on different infrastructure.
+The Cloud providers serve multiple companies on the same infrastructure and software.
+This approach not just reduces cost through economies of scale but is also more energy-efficient than multiple copies of software installed on different infrastructure.

 Virtualization is a foundational technology for deploying cloud-based infrastructure that allows a single physical server to run multiple operating system images concurrently.
 As an enabler of consolidation, server virtualization reduces the total physical server footprint, which has inherent green benefits.